 The warm-heartedness and hospitality of the Waihekians gained global attention and were applauded when it was listed among the best regions to visit in 2016.
 While the great stretch of coastline and beaches is a memorable sight, the topography is also remarkable.

 Maunganui is the highest point on the Island, and it peaks at 758 feet.
 The climate in this region is just perfect.
-There is enough sunshine during the day, and rains and humidity are in the low to medium range, making it slightly warmer than expected.
+There is enough sunshine during the day, and rains and humidity are low to medium, making it slightly warmer than expected.

-The island was initially named “Te Motu-arai-roa,” which loosely translates to “the long sheltering island.”
+The island was initially named “Te Motu-arai-roa,” loosely translated to “the long sheltering island.”
 After the first Europeans arrived on the Island, it got a new name, “Motu-Wai-Heke, which means “island of trickling waters.”
 The perfect location and abundance of seafood attracted several groups to the island.